Faculty/Staff Computer Purchasing

 Harvard University offers educational pricing on computers and software to faculty and staff through the HCOM Marketplace.
 HMS Information Technology provides recommended desktop and laptop models.
 Our recommendations are reviewed and updated regularly.

-HMS faculty and staff who have access to the Harvard HCOM Online Shopping Portal can purchase departmental computer and accessories.
+HMS faculty and staff who have access to the Harvard HCOM Online Shopping Portal can purchase departmental computer equipment.

 Important: Please check with your lab or department administrator or finance manager prior to shopping for a new computer.
 Some departments have established procedures for purchasing through the HCOM Marketplace.